Limitations and restrictions of Assurance

 (Optional) To export all the data in the Devices table, click Export in the top-right corner. |

-The following table provides key information relevant to certain table columns.
+This table provides key information about specific table columns.

 |

-(Optional) To manage your devices from the Devices table, you can use the following options:
+(Optional) To manage your devices from the Devices table, you can tag devices, add devices, or use the Actions drop-down list.

 |

-(Optional) In the Devices table, you can do the following:
+(Optional) In the Devices table, you can do a variety of actions.

 |